-The class will meet Monday through Thursday for the weeks of July 13, 20, and 27, from 9am to 12 noon, with a short break in mid-morning.
+The class will meet Monday through Thursday for the weeks of June 27, July 4, and July 11, from 5 to 8pm, with a short break in the middle of the session.
+A makeup time for the holiday of July 4 will be agreed upon at the first class session.